eea/reportek/docs/resumable_uploads.rst

 .. note::
   - at this stage the upload has not yet been issued an ID.
+  - Reportek will fill in the `filename` field on the token at this point.
   - tusd_ hooks send meta data values decoded from their posted base 64 content.

 Assuming a positive response from the ``pre-create`` hook, the creation proceeds: